irfantoor/debug/README.md

 that it can detect any errors in the succeeding files.

-Debug has a dependency on IrfanTOOR\\Console for dumping the results on the console.
+Debug has no external dependency.